Dry Flaky Skin in Bulldogs and French Bulldogs

 Dr. Kraemer’s Dry Skin in Bulldogs and French Bulldogs TIPS & WARNINGS:

-Bulldog Dry Skin Tip #1 TOPICALS & SUPPLEMENTS:
+Bulldog Dry Skin TOPICALS & SUPPLEMENTS TIP:

 Topical therapy that includes medicated shampoos, after-shampoo conditioners, No-Rinse mousses, and gels, as well as complementary therapeutic supplements is critical for the short and long term.

-- SAFE: They Are Safe, and thus can be used long-term.
+- SAFE: They Are Safe and thus can be used long-term.

 - $: They Are Inexpensive.